michelene/jobswipe-be/README.md

 ## Unresolved Issues

 - I tried making 'ghj_id' (a CharField) into a Primary Key.
-This was successful, but it broke JobList.
+This was successful, but it broke NewJobList.
 Error stack was as follows.
 I would like to try to CAST the Charfield into an int, but could not figure out how to do so.

 So, I wasn't able to make 'ghj_id' be the Primary Key. :-(